 Single-authored Research Monographs:

 - American Grand Strategy under Obama: Competing Discourses (Edinburgh: Edinburgh University Press, 2017).

 - Verteidigung am Hindukusch?
 Die Zivilmacht Deutschland und der Krieg in Afghanistan (Hamburg: Diplomica, 2008).
-[Translated title: Defence at the Hindu Kush: Germany as a Civilian Power and the War in Afghanistan].
+[Translation: Defence at the Hindu Kush: Germany as a Civilian Power and the War in Afghanistan].